Welcome to my Bookstore:

 Return to the Southwest

 My nephew Matthew Atega Tan and I commenced the groundwork for this website in 2004, and we started using a global web counter in 2007.
 I began working with a New York literary agent in 2009, and my first book (on Volkswagen A.G. of Germany) was published in 2010.
 24 editions of my books were published by 2015 (11 paperback and 13 e-book) – these on Volkswagen, the German and the Austrian Navies, Scale Model Collectible Cars and on the Borromeo Family of Cebu City in the Philippines.
 “Volkswagen: a Car for the People” was featured in a review by Glen Smale of “Vehicle Engineer International” of the UK in 2011.
 “The German and the Austrian Navies: Volumes One and Two” were featured in a 2012 review by Walter “Winn” Price of the U.S. Naval Historical Foundation of Washington, D.C. and “Scale Model Collectible Cars” was featured by “Jaguar World Monthly” magazine of England in November 2012 – thanks to Editor Jim Patten.
 “Scale Model Collectible Cars” is also featured in the February 2013 issue of “Hemmings Sports and Exotics” magazine – thanks to Editor Jeff D. Koch.
+17 editions of my books are for sale on all of the Amazon.com sites around the world, 11 of these editions in the USA.

 2 Comments